apache/incubator-heron/website/content/docs/developers/packing/ffdpacking.md

 Note that these values take into account only the resources allocated for the user's instances.
 Additional per container resources for system-related processes such as the stream manager can be added to the maximum container size defined above.
-Thus, the algorithm might eventually produce containers slighltly bigger that the boundary determined by parameters 2-4.
+Thus, the algorithm might eventually produce containers slightly bigger that the boundary determined by parameters 2-4.
 The amount of the additional resources allocated to each container to account for additional internal Heron resource requirements, is determined by the padding percentage specified in parameter 5.
 If the user does not specify the padding percentage, then the system will use a default value of 10.